 “He only landed the job because he knew someone who knew the owner.”
 While “who you know” gave him the upper-hand in getting an interview, he would not have been hired if he did not have the skills.
-It is likely other people had similar job skills, but because he networked effectively, others were not awarded an opportunity to even apply.
+While it is likely others had similar or even better skills, he got the job because he was referred by a trusted source.
 Connections through networking are no accident.

 Networking takes thought, planning, and diligence.
 For people to stick to a networking plan, it requires discipline.
-It is a long-term project.
-However, you too can be awarded that lucrative position over someone else if you do your networking homework in addition to enhancing your day to day job skills.
+It is a long-term daily project.
+However, you too can be awarded that lucrative position if you do your networking homework.

-While your professional expertise matters, the people you know matter almost as much because your friends can fast-track you into interviewing opportunities ahead of your competition.
-From professionals to the construction supervisors, opportunities are available for networking.
+From professionals to the construction workers, opportunities are available for networking.
 You only have to find them, plan the work, and work the plan.
-Your rewards can easily be doubled through networking with the right people.
+Your rewards can easily be doubled through networking.
 And if you look, you can find them.
 Good Luck!